 There are several factors to consider when choosing a type of pet.

-- Financial considerations.
-When you take a pet on, you commit to taking care of them financially for life.
-The longer a pet lives, the larger financial burden it will be.
+- Financial considerations: When you take a pet on, you commit to taking care of them financially for life.
+The longer a pet lives, the larger the financial burden it will be.

 What Are the Life Expectancies of Specific Breeds of Dogs, Cats, Etc.?